-The net change in the total valuation allowance for the years ended December 31, 2018 and 2017 was a increase of \$1.7 million and a decrease of \$25.5 million, respectively.
-The valuation allowance at 2018 and 2017 was primarily related to domestic post tax reform carry-forwards, disallowed interest carryforwards and future deductible amounts related to the excess tax basis over the book basis of certain FCC broadcasting licenses.
-In 2017, the overall decrease in the valuation allowance was a result of the adjustment of NOLs due to limitations under Section 382 and re-measurement of deferred tax assets and liabilities due to the enactment of the Tax Legislation.
+The net change in the total valuation allowance for the years ended December 31, 2019 and 2018 was a decrease of \$6.9 million and an increase of \$1.7 million, respectively.
+The valuation allowance at 2019 and 2018 was primarily related to domestic pre tax reform carry-forwards, future deductible amounts related to the excess tax basis over the book basis of certain FCC broadcasting licenses, intercompany expenses, production costs, and other various items.
+In 2019, the overall decrease in the valuation allowance was a result of the utilization of pre-reform NOLs.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
 Management also considered the company's going concern as part of their assessment.
-As of December 31, 2018, the valuation allowance is comprised of \$41.7 million in the US and \$22.7 million in Puerto Rico.
+As of December 31, 2019, the valuation allowance is comprised of \$31.7 million in the US and \$25.8 million in Puerto Rico.
 If the realization of deferred tax assets in the future is considered more likely than not, an adjustment to the deferred tax assets would increase net income in the period such determination is made.

 Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, at this time, management believes it is more likely than not that we will not realize the benefits of the majority of these deductible differences.
 As a result, we have established and maintained a valuation allowance for that portion of the deferred tax assets we believe will not be realized.
-At December 31, 2018, we have federal and state NOL carry-forwards available of approximately \$117.8 million and \$116.9 million, respectively.
-A portion of these NOL carry-forwards available to offset future taxable income were generated pre-tax reform and therefore expire from the years 2019 through 2037.
-In addition, at December 31, 2018, we have foreign NOL carry-forwards of approximately \$26.3 million available to offset future taxable income expiring from the years 2019 through 2024.
+At December 31, 2019, we have federal and state NOL carry-forwards available of approximately \$92.1 million and \$91.3 million, respectively.
+A portion of these NOL carry-forwards available to offset future taxable income were generated pre-tax reform and therefore expire from the years 2020 through 2037.
+In addition, at December 31, 2019, we have foreign NOL carry-forwards of approximately \$24.2 million available to offset future taxable income expiring from the years 2020 through 2024.